GovReady/CUB/README.md

 - Use the tool `ssp.py` to convert existing machine readable SSPs into a standard format (e.g., CSV or JSON-L)
-- Generate samples of the standard format SSPs using `sample.py`
+- Generate samples of the standard format SSPs using `ssp.py sample`
 - Load samples into annotator and annotate.
 Download and save annotations in JSON format.
 - Convert JSON annotations into training format using `annotations_to_training.py`
 - Train and generate a component recognition model with `train.py`
-- Apply the model to SSPs using `ssp.py` to recognize component entities and produce a candidate set of components.
+- Apply the model to SSPs using `ssp.py recognize` to recognize component entities and produce a candidate set of components.
 - Based on the output, create a `components.json` file to fine tune the component identification process.
 You can exclude certain